zirman/suspenders-js/README.md

 Additinally "Structured Concurrency" allows for automatic cancelation of coroutines that are no longer needed.
 For example, it is common to race two Promises and only take the result of the first to complete.
-Unfortunately the second promise cannot be canceled once started and will continue to run.
+The second promise cannot be canceled once started and will continue to run to completion.
 Suspenders.js automatically cancel coroutines who's results are no longer needed, making more efficient use of resources.

 ## Why another async programming library?

 Why choose Suspenders.js over JavaScript Promises?
-Promises are good when your async process is short running and will never need to be canceled once started.
-With Suspenders.js, your async processes can run for as long as required and then canceled when they are no longer needed, freeing up any resources they were using.
+Promises are good when your async process is short running and will never need to be canceled.
+With Suspenders.js, your async processes can run for as long as required and then canceled when they are no longer needed.

 Why choose Suspenders.js over async generators?
 Async generators can be canceled by calling .return() on their iterator.
 If their finally block requires another async operation it will not run to completion.
-Also the last promise in an async generator cannot be cancelled because promises are not cancelable.
+Also the last promise in an async generator cannot be canceled because promises are not cancelable.
 Async generators cannot be canceled as a group or raced to get the fastest result.

 Why choose Suspsnders.js over async/await?
 Async await doesn't have structured concurrency and